RichardBrown384/riscos-artworks-js/docs/README.md

 | 40     | 4      | Colour Component 4 (K)                                                    |
 | 44     | 4      | [Flags](#palette-entry-flags)                                             |

+For RGB and CMYK the colour components range between 0 (0.0) and 0x7FFFFFFF (1.0).

+For HSV, the S and V components range between 0 (0.0) and and 0x7FFFFFFF (1.0).
+The H component varies between 0 (0.0) and 0x16800000 (360.0).
+A fixed point representation is used with the lower 20 bits for the fraction and the upper bits used for degrees.
+Setting the H component to a value greater than 0x16800000 will result in !AWViewer rendering black.

+For flat, linear and radial fills ArtWorks uses the BGR values defined in the entry.
+However, when rendering [blend groups](#type-0x3a-blend-group) the colour components are used to interpolate the colours.

 ##### Palette entry flags

 | Bits  | Content                                                                                                                                        |